vyos/vyos-documentation/docs/contributing/build-vyos.rst

   release kernel version from us.

-* You have your own custom kernel `*.deb` packages in the `packages` folder but neglected to create all required out-of tree modules like Accel-PPP, WireGuard, Intel QAT, Intel NIC
+* You have your own custom kernel `*.deb` packages in the `packages` folder but neglected to create all required out-of tree modules like Accel-PPP, Intel QAT or Intel NIC drivers

 Building The Kernel
 -------------------